 The third broad category of causes of seizures in dogs and cats is idiopathic epilepsy.
 Idiopathic epilepsy is diagnosed when despite an exhaustive search for causes of seizures, no physical or metabolic problem can be found.
-Dogs with idiopathic epilepsy typically experience their first seizure between 1 and 5 years of age.
+Dogs with idiopathic epilepsy typically experience their first seizure between one and five years of age.
 There is often a regular pattern of seizure activity.
 Dogs with idiopathic epilepsy are typically normal between seizures and have a normal neurological examination, as determined by your veterinarian or a veterinary neurologist.

 Idiopathic epilepsy is the most common cause of seizures in dogs.
 It is very uncommon in cats.

 There are several other diseases in dogs and cats that can mimic seizures.
 These include:

 1. Syncope: a heart or lung problem that may cause fainting or seizure-like activity.